 Peer flooding and version sequencing

+This section forms a normative part of this recommendation.

-Due to the selective connectivity between NSAs and the transfer latency between any pair, it is important that the NSI Document Distribution Service protocol facilitate convergence of information over all the DDS providers.
+Due to the selective connectivity between NSAs and the transfer latency between any pair, it is important that the NSI Document Distribution Service facilitate convergence of information over all the DDS providers.
 Figure 8 shows an example of such a scenario.

 Figure 8 – Document flooding